 Are there any pertinent records, receipts, or flyers relating to the project enclosed?

-Reference Letters should have been sent/handed out.
+Reference Letters should have been sent to or handed out to the individual’s a letter is being requested from.
 All letters must be turned in or mailed to the Council Scout office.
-You should never see these letters, only your Board of Review will.
+Scouts you should never see these letters, only your Board of Review will see them.

 Official checklist is found at the bottom of this page.

-Service Project Ideas- A brief list of some projects used by other scouts:
+Service Project Ideas- A brief list of some successful projects used by other scouts:

 Build a Playground